Celebrating World Mental Health Day

 For example, tribal communities, Black and Indigenous people of color (BIPOC), LGBTQ+ individuals, and those impacted by poverty may be more at risk for certain mental health concerns, such as depression.
 World Mental Health Day seeks to bring awareness to disadvantaged communities and provide them with resources and support.

-How to recognize World Mental Health Day
+From awareness to action: How you can participate in World Mental Health Day

-There are many ways to celebrate World Mental Health Day, whether you choose to do so alone or within your community.
+Outside of participating in events for World Mental Health Day, there are many other ways you can promote mental health and protect against mental health risks in day-to-day life all year round.
 You can experiment and find what feels most comfortable for you, and you may consider starting with some of the following:

 Mental health screenings can offer an available, quick, and free way to assess your risk of developing a particular mental health condition, such as depression.
 You can find free online screenings through websites like Mental Health America.
 However, an online screening does not replace the advice and treatment of a qualified professional, such as a doctor.